redhat-cip/edeploy/README.rst

 particular setup, don't use this variables.

 ``HTTP_PATH`` variable can be use to override the default ``/cgi-bin/`` directory.
-This could be usefull if you don't have the rights in this directory.
+This could be useful if you don't have the rights in this directory.
 The directory pointed by ``HTTP_PATH`` shall contains all edeploy code & configuration.

 CGI script